Kadary Richmond: Syracuse Orange

-Seton Hall University
+Seton Hall Pirates

 After the season, Richmond transferred to Seton Hall.
 On January 8, 2022, he scored a career-high 27 points in a 90-87 overtime win over UConn.
-Richmond began playing more minutes later in January 2022 due to Bryce Aiken being in concussion protocol, and coach Kevin Willard said of Richmond, “I think you’re starting to see the evolution of a really, really good player.”
+Richmond began playing more minutes later in January 2022 due to Bryce Aiken being in concussion protocol, and coach Kevin Willard said of Richmond, “I think you're starting to see the evolution of a really, really good player.”

+As a senior, Richmond earned first-team All-Big East honors after averaging 15.7 points, 7.0 rebounds and 5.1 assists per game.
+He led Seton Hall to an NIT title, contributing 21 points, 13 rebounds in the championship game against Indiana State.

+St. John's Red Storm

+In May 2024, Richmond transferred to St. John's to play for Rick Pitino.